 If you have found your way to our web site, Chronic Invisible Illness, we hope this means you have also found your way to our book, You Don't LOOK Sick!
 Living Well with Invisible Chronic Illness.
 In its pages, we take the reader through the 4 phases of the chronic illness experience: Getting Sick, Being Sick, Grief and Acceptance and Living Well.
 Through the personal stories of patient Joy Selak, and the compassionate commentary and travel tips offered by her doctor, Steve Overman, we hope you will identify with our shared journey and find your own unique path to living well, even if a cure is not available for you at this time.

 It is our belief that compassionate care is a two way street and that patients and health care providers, by working together with empathy and cooperation, can achieve more positive outcomes for both.
-On this site, we offer our visitors an opportunity to access helpful resources, add own success stories and find activities that may be of use in your practice or patient support group.
+On this site, we offer our visitors an opportunity to access helpful resources, add their own success stories and find activities that may be of use in a physician's practice or a patient support group.